-Cost Reduction
+Cost Reduction and Cost Balance

 While maintaining aesthetic and livable standards, it is DSHA's objective to fund as many applications as possible.
 Costs per unit are therefore important factors in analyzing applications, as well as a required consideration for subsidy layering.
-Up to fifteen (15) points will be awarded to developers whose Total Development Costs (TDC) per unit are less than DSHA's cost containment guidelines.
+Up to ten (10) points will be awarded to developers whose Total Development Costs (TDC) per unit costs are less than DSHA's cost containment guidelines.
 For each 1.5% per unit less than the average costs listed below, the proposal will receive one (1) point.

 DSHA has adopted cost guidelines to evaluate the total development cost for all projects.
 DSHA has also developed cost guidelines (for line items) to be used as a tool when estimating costs.
+In an effort to balance the cost of the total development, DSHA will award projects that can also balance the soft and hard costs with an emphasis on construction costs.